hsfl/cosmos-installer/README.md

 **Step 4** : verify installation

-check that the bin folder was created inside the 'cosmos' folder (if not check the tmp/cmake.log file).
+check that the bin folder was created inside the 'cosmos' folder by entering the 'ls' command

 ```
 #!shell